vatnz-dev/sops/docs/aerodromes/Procedural/nznv.md

 Tower shall coordinate all traffic handovers with DN TWR, and shall advise the aircraft's current and cleared altitude, and estimated time that they will be crossing the common airspace boundary.

 ## Ryans Creek Uncontrolled IFR
-Ryans Creek (NZRC) is a small uncontrolled GA aerodrome 30 nm south of Invercargill.
+Ryans Creek (NZRC) is a small uncontrolled aerodrome 30 nm south of Invercargill.

 ### Departures